 Our psychiatric residential treatment program (PRTF) provides treatment for male and female adolescents between the ages of 11 and 21.
 This center is broken down into three units, two for females and one for males, offering 30 beds total.

 Our general residential program (RTC) provides treatment for male and female children and adolescents between the ages of 10 and 21.
 This center is broken down into three units as well, one for females and two for males, offering 62 beds total.

-Our transitional living unit (TLU) provides mental health treatment services for males between the ages of 12 and 20 who have an IQ score that falls in the range of 55 to 85, and who have severe developmental and behavioral challenges, yet are able to function in an open unit/house setting.
+Our community based group home provides mental health treatment services for males between the ages of 13 and 21 who have an IQ score above 70, and who have severe developmental and behavioral challenges, yet are able to function in an open unit/house setting while.

 The main goal of treatment in each of our programs is to stabilize the emotional, behavioral, and psychiatric symptoms of our patients so that they can be successfully reintegrated back into the community.
 By utilizing evidenced-based practices that are focused on helping all patients achieve their own goals and objective, the staff at Resource takes into account the needs and strengths of all patients so that they play an active role in their treatment planning.